a-benis/caching-example/README.md

 This is a sample project to illustrate how to configure hibernate 2nd level caching using redis as a cache provider.
 The project also contains configuration of swagger API documentation for secured APIs.

+To test the caching implementation you must have [Redis](https://redis.io/download) installed.

 ### Reference Documentation

 For reference on technologies used in this project, please consider the following sections: